7andahalf/RTLSDR_sandbox/README.md

 input file cortesy (Andreas Hornig (https://github.com/aerospaceresearch)): https://drive.google.com/open?id=18E-h3DWMbzC5W6pS5mHzA-4Yt02WxxzX

-We can observe that the generated image is a subset of ideal one, there is only an offset and less size.
-So we can confirm this proof of concept of NOAA APT decoding.
-We need to improve the FM demodulation to get better looking image.

 ## Further steps:
 - modularize code
 - optimize operations to make code faster (chunk processing, memory mapping etc.)